lrdodge/bjcp-style-data/README.md

 Files
 -----
 Files use the UTF-8 character set (without BOM) unless otherwise stated.
+The guideline year is used as a suffix for the file name.

 ### beer-vital-statistics.csv
 BJCP code, category/sub-category name, and max/min vital statistics for each